rdoxenham/openstack-training/documentation/openstack-manual.md

 What you'll notice in the output is that it also assigns the endpoint to a 'region', or a collection of cloud services.
 As we didn't specify one, it automatically creates the 'regionOne' region and assigns our endpoint here.
 When we create additional endpoints we can manually specify the region.
 For this guide, we won't use multiple regions.

+##**Creating Users**

 From Folsom onwards, all OpenStack services utilise Keystone for authentication.
 As previously mentioned, Keystone uses tokens that are generated via user authentication, e.g. via a username/password combination.
 The next few steps create a user account, a 'tenant' (a group of users, or a project) and a 'role' which is used to determine permissions cross the stack.
+You can choose your own password here, just remember what it is as we'll use it later:

 	# keystone user-create --name admin --pass <password>
 	+----------+-----------------------------------+